jentery/391/index.md

 ## Metafiction

 What's metafiction?
-How does it correspond with the
+How does it behave?
+How does it correspond with the "silent protagonist" and the use of voice-over?

-## Romance
+Example: *The Stanley Parable*

 ## Fantasy

+What's fantasy?
+How does it behave?
+How does it correspond with turn-based tactics, character customization, and the use of maps?

+Example: *Wildermyth*

+## Science Fiction

 ## Mystery

-## Science Fiction

 ## Adventure